Barry Creyton

+Barry Creyton (born 1939) is an Australian actor, playwright, author, screenwriter, composer and director, he has also worked in the United Kingdom and the United States.

+He became best known nationally alongside Carol Raye and Gordon Chater, as one of the original stars of the topical satirical revue comedy The Mavis Bramston Show, in which he also work on as a writer.

+Biography

-Barry Creyton (born 1939, Brisbane, Queensland) is an Australian actor and playwright.
-Creyton began his professional career in radio and revue in Melbourne, Australia and became well known in Sydney starring in and writing popular comedy-melodramas at the Music Hall theatre-restaurant in Neutral Bay.
+Creyton was born in Brisbane, Queensland and began his professional career in radio and revue in Melbourne, and became well known in Sydney starring in and writing popular comedy-melodramas at the Music Hall Theatre-Restaurant in Neutral Bay.

 He gained national prominence in 1964–66, as one of the original stars and writers of the topical comedy revue TV series The Mavis Bramston Show.

 Creyton also spent time in the United Kingdom, where he appeared in British comedy television series including Doctor in the House.
 Following his return to Australia, he appeared in television series such as The Sullivans and Carson's Law.

-Creyton has been a theatre performer since 1957, usually appearing alongside fellow performer Noeline Brown, he's stage work has included theatrical versions of Don's Party and The Naked Vicar Show.
+Creyton has been a theatre performer since 1957, usually appearing alongside fellow performer Noeline Brown; his stage work has included theatrical versions of Don's Party and The Naked Vicar Show.
 Creyton now works in the United States.

 Family history

-Creyton' grandparents where both actors and great father was Shakespearean actor William Hoskins.
+Creyton's grandparents were both actors and great-grandfather was Shakespearean actor William Hoskins.
 Hoskins was a leading member of the Samuel Phelps company at Sadler's Wells and tutor to a young Sir Henry Irving, securing Irving's first acting job for him.
 Hoskins emigrated to Australia in 1856 to take up management of a theatre.
 The teenage Irving intended to accompany him, but family duties detained him in England where he went on to become the greatest exponent of Shakespeare of 19th Century British theatre.
 Irving never forgot Hoskins and paid warm tribute in his autobiography.

 As actor-manager, Hoskins played in Sydney, Melbourne, New Zealand and America and his performances became legend in their time.
 He died in New Zealand in 1886 and his obituary stated "as a student and critical reader of Shakespeare, he had certainly no superiors in any part of the world".
 Of Welsh descent, Creyton's grandfather was born Thomas George Parry in New Zealand and was adopted at birth by Hoskins who later trained him as an actor.
 Wanting to succeed on his own merits, he changed his name for the stage to Paul Creyton.
 Creyton left New Zealand for Australia in 1897 and performed in Sydney and Melbourne before establishing his own repertory company in Queensland.